basement smith machine

 • Commercial Smith machines → up to 90-94 inches high

-• Compact Smith machines that are home-gym friendly → 6’6”-7 ft. tall
+• Compact smith machine for home gym → 6’6”-7 ft. tall

 • Low Ceilings 78-83 Inches.
 The perfect height for low ceilings.

 Which is why selecting the right model (and knowing your actual usable space) is so important.
+Once you understand your “real” usable height (ceiling minus flooring minus a safety buffer), you can quickly rule machines in or out instead of guessing.

 To help you make an informed purchase, let’s begin with the most important features.